Draft Chapter: Rural Area Land Use

 Chapter Summary

-This chapter outlines Albemarle County's strategic approach to managing land in the county's expansive Rural Area, which covers approximately 689 square miles or approximately 95% of the county’s total land area.
+This chapter outlines Albemarle County's strategic approach to managing land in the county's expansive Rural Area, which covers approximately 689 square miles, or approximately 95% of the county’s total land area.
 The Rural Area is characterized by its diverse geography, including valleys and mountain ridges.
 It is crucial for preserving our local natural environment, supporting agriculture, and protecting various historic, scenic, and cultural resources.

 Key Objectives and Strategies

-• Reduction of Residential Development: Residential development in the Rural Area has significantly declined compared with the Development Areas—from 60% of all new units in 1971 to just 16% in 2023—due to effective land conservation policies in the Rural Area and growth directing into the designated Development Areas.
+• Reduction of Residential Development: Residential development in the Rural Area has significantly declined compared with the Development Areas—from 60% of all new units in 1971 to just 16% in 2023—due to effective land conservation policies in the Rural Area and growth directed into the designated Development Areas.

 • Land Use Planning: The proposed Rural Area Land Use Plan (Action 1.1) aims to recognize the diverse needs within the Rural Area rather than applying a uniform approach.
 This plan will include identifying conservation priorities and focus areas.